 What Do I Do If I Suspect Roof Storm Damage?

-While homeowners may be able to identify roof damage on their own, they might not be able to understand the full scope of this damage—including whether the damage can be repaired, or if it's time to replace the roof entirely.
-A local roofing company can send out a member of its team to professionally inspect this damage and explain its extent to you.
+While homeowners may be able to identify roof damage on their own, they might not be able to understand the full scope of the damage.
+For example, if storm damage repair is an option or if it's time to replace the roof entirely.
+At Findlay Roofing, we will send out a member of our team to professionally inspect this damage and explain its extent to you.

 A roofing company may also be able to assist in conversations with your insurance company, expediting the process of getting approval for repairs to be covered by your policy.
 Call a local roofing company and your insurance provider as soon as possible to start the process of evaluating your claim, defining the scope of repair needs, and setting a timeline for a full repair.